JonatanN3/Deploying-Active-Directory-and-Joining-a-Client-to-the-Domain/README.md

 <p>
 Steps:

-- Click Install on the Prerequisites Check page.
 - Wait while Active Directory is configured.
 - Review the Results page after the promotion process completes
 - Confirm the message showing:<br>
   **This server was successfully configured as a domain controller**
 - Observe the notification indicating that the computer is about to be signed out.
-- Read the restart message explaining that the server would reboot because Active Directory Domain Services had been installed.
+- Read the restart message explaining that<br>
+  **The server is going to be restarted because Active Directory Domain Services has been installed or removed.**
 - Allow the restart process to continue.

 **Explanation**